Load Indicating Washers

 By Bill Washington

 When answering this question, it is important to understand what happens when we tighten a bolt.
 The bolt acts as a heavy spring that clamps two or more pieces together.
 When we turn a nut we stretch the bolt.
 Stretch or elongation provides clamping force.
 Not enough clamping force allows the nut to vibrate loose causing leaks.
-Too much clamping force causes gasket damage, bolt galling, flange ...
+Too much clamping force causes gasket damage, bolt ...

 Continue Reading →